jareguo/github-issues-import/README.md

 repository to another; works even for private repositories, and if the two repositories are not related to each other in any way.

-Fork of one of the tools by [Max Korenkov](https://github.com/mkorenkov) separated from its original location at [`mokorenkov/tools`](https://github.com/mkorenkov/tools).
+Forked of the script by [Andreas Renberg](https://github.com/IQAndreas/github-issues-import) which in turn was a fork of one of the tools by [Max Korenkov](https://github.com/mkorenkov) separated from its original location at [`mokorenkov/tools`](https://github.com/mkorenkov/tools).